dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

 ## Listening Window detail

-The Listening Window is defined by CTA-2034-A as the average of on-axis, ±10° vertical responses, and ±10º, ±20º and ±30º horizontal responses.
+[ANSI-CTA-2034-A](https://shop.cta.tech/products/standard-method-of-measurement-for-in-home-loudspeakers) section 5.2 defines the Listening Window curve as the average of the responses at ±0-10° vertical and ±0-30° horizontal angles.
 Averages can be misleading as they can hide significant variation between angles.

 This chart provides more detail by including each individual angle that is used in the Listening Window average.
 This can be used to assess the consistency of the response within the Listening Window.